 We introduce high energy movement, rhythm, balance and coordination, all to fun and current music!
 Students love learning cool new moves to show off at parties or for their friends and family.
 Students increase strength, endurance, and get a great cardio workout, without even realizing.

-Students begin to explore their own personal style and swagger.
-Continue to increase strength through conditioning, and cardio fitness, and begin learning more difficult choreography, which challenges not only the body, but also their minds.
+Students begin to explore their own personal style.
+They will continue to increase strength through conditioning, and cardio fitness, and begin learning more difficult choreography, which challenges not only the body, but also their minds.

 Basic combinations of rhythmic, percussive movements.
-This is a wonderful way to expand energy and learn to dance at the same time.
+This is a wonderful way to increase footwork skills and strengthen your lower body.